Healthy Homes Assessment Te Hauke

 What We Do

-We are serious about your investment and conduct detailed inspections so you won’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of purchasing or owning a home.
+We are serious about your investment We will conduct detailed examinations to ensure you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the enjoyable aspects of buying or owning your own home.

-We are specialised in a range of services to ensure that you are fully updated on the condition of any property that you might be looking to purchase or sell in addition to other solutions.
+We specialise in a variety of services to make sure that you are completely updated on the condition of any property you may be looking to purchase or sell in addition to other solutions.

-We not only work with you , but we also work with major clients, including bank branches, local councils, and insurance firms.
-They clearly like our peace of mind provided, by the data contained in our building inspection reports.
+We don’t just cooperate with you, we also work with major clients, including bank branches, local councils and insurance firms.
+Evidently they appreciate our peace of mind provided, thanks to the information provided in our building inspection reports.

-With our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into the reports, you are able to actually see any issues that could be found.
-Because of our comprehensive reporting it’s not surprising that we get so many clients recommending our service to family and friends.
+We have a systematic method of conducting your home inspection and the latest in technology for software including digital photos imbedded into the document, you are able to actually see any issues that may be discovered.
+With our comprehensive reporting it’s no wonder that we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports